Aspose/releases.aspose.com/content/en/email/pythonnet/new-releases/aspose.email-for-python-via-.net-24.4.0-macos-arm64.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.Email for Python via .NET 24.4.0, macOS ARM64 release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Aspose.Email for Python via .NET 24.4.0 includes refined functionality and fixes for macOS ARM64/M1 users and further enhances the feature set of our robust email processing library, which helps streamline the development workflows on Apple Macs.

+### Upgraded Email Loading

+macOS ARM64/M1 users can now experience faster email loading as we have enhanced the functionality of 'MailMessage.Load'.
+This allows Python developers to upgrade their emailing solutions with ease.

+### Better Performance and Stability

+With version 24.4.0 of the Python email API, you can enjoy a smooth user experience as we have resolved different problems related to VCF file opening, time zone handling, EMLX validation, and recurrent appointment parsing.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.Email for Python via .NET 24.4.0 Release Notes](https://releases.aspose.com/email/pythonnet/release-notes/2024/aspose-email-for-python-via-net-24-4-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}